nsathya1990/cookie-processor/README.md

 ## Logging

 The application uses the `winston` library for logging.
-Logs are written to `error.log` for errors and `combined.log` for all logs.
+Logs are written to `output.log`.
+It includes both successful & error case logs.